Equations of Motion

 3. m/s

-3. How do these numbers compare to the top speed of the Callaway Corvette Sledgehammer?
+3. How do the values calculated in parts a. and b. compare to the top speed of the Callaway Corvette Sledgehammer?

-1. Determine the average acceleration during the nought to sixty test in …
+4. Determine the average acceleration during the nought to sixty test in…

 1. m/s

-2. Determine the average acceleration during the quarter mile run in …
+5. Determine the average acceleration during the quarter mile run in…

 1. m/s